r00tmebaby/LinkedIn-Downloader/README.md

 LinkedIn DL  is a small GUI program coded with Python and based on my previous Lynda Download script.
 <image src="https://i.gyazo.com/6a863b99d7f27552c6408d49994f865e.png"><br>
 <img src="https://i.imgur.com/SrpYArO.png"></img><br>

 <b>Video Tutorials</b></br>
+<h2 bgcolor="red">It appears that all video tutorials how to use the program were permanently deleted from YouTube!</h2>

 Latest Executable Version 0.16.4 </br>